JanoschMenke/metis/README.md

 | <strong>de_novo_model</strong>        | Union[<a href="#denovoconfig">DeNovoConfig</a>, None]           | False      | None      |
 | <strong>reward_model</strong>         | Union[<a href="#rewardmodelconfig">RewardModelConfig</a>, None] | False      | None      |

-- `debug`: if `True` will overwrite existing reults folders
+- `debug`: if `True` will overwrite existing results folders
 - `max_iterations` defines how often molecules are sampled, feedback collected and the model updated
-- `innerloop_iteration` how often molecules are resampled from the same scaffold memory before the model is send to the remote machine
+- `innerloop_iteration` how often molecules are resampled from the same scaffold memory before the model is sent to the remote machine

 <h3>DataConfig</h3>